MEET THE

 To receive these benefits, engineers need to apply simple methods of sizing, selection, and specifying a UV-C system during installation design.
 Contractors must correctly install the UV-C system, and facility staff must change the lamps annually and possibly perform other routine services.
 These activities can be grouped into the lifecycle phases of system design, installation, activation/commissioning, and operations and maintenance.

-This article covers the lifecycle phase of system design, which includes sizing/selection of lamps, specifying the installation configuration and equipment, and selecting and specifying the controls.
+This covers the lifecycle phase of system design, which includes sizing/selection of lamps, selecting the installation configuration and equipment and controls.

 Benefits of Our UV-C System